brugr9/brugr9.github.io/index.md

 * Proficient in working with UE Blueprints
 * Expert know-how in providing with UE Content- and writing C++-Plugins - also by the use of third-party libraries
 * Know-how in UE Material and HLSL-Shader development
-* Experience in Real-time Rendering, VR and Virtual Production integration
+* Experience in Real-time Rendering, Motion Capture, Eye Tracking, VR and Virtual Production integration
 * Excellent organization skills with adherence to file structures and naming conventions

 * [List of completed on-line learning courses](UE-Achievements)